projectsbyif/openapis/pages/appendix-about-this-research.md

 ## Public notices

+Most people want clear reasons what, when and why data is shared for research Most people want the ability find out more about when data is collected Most people want to know what data gets collected
+Most people want a good reason the data is getting collected Most people want time and warning before data gets collected Most people don't understand what ‘anonymised’ means Some people didn't understand how they could be texted by the council, without having their details

 <blockquote>I can click on the link.
 I’ve got an option to read every single part.
 What’s being collected, you can opt out.</blockquote>
 <blockquote>It looks like it’s thorough, it looks like it’s telling me all the questions I might possibly ask.</blockquote>
 <blockquote>I don’t even know what ‘anonymised’ means.</blockquote>